How to Start a Habit Journal (With Templates and Examples)

 A habit journal is a mirror.
 It shows you what is happening.
 But mirrors do not make you move.

-FineStreak adds the thing a journal cannot provide on its own: consequences.
-You set a goal, you get a daily AI phone call that runs through your check-in out loud, and if you miss the habit you pay a real fine of 1 to 5 dollars.
-That money goes to a cause you do not want to fund, which is a surprisingly powerful motivator.
+FineStreak is an accountability app with financial stakes and daily check-ins via AI phone call.
+It adds what a journal cannot provide on its own: consequences.
+You set a goal, get a daily AI phone call that runs through your check-in out loud, and if you miss the habit you pay a real fine of $1 to $50 that you set yourself.
+That money is simply gone, a direct loss, which is a surprisingly powerful motivator.

-If you want to go deeper on the mechanics of why small stakes work, read our guide to habit streaks psychology and the framework we use in building better habits.
-For people stacking multiple behaviors at once, habit stacking guide pairs perfectly with journaling.
+If you want to go deeper on the mechanics of why small stakes work, read how to stay accountable when nobody is watching and the science of accountability check-ins.
+For people stacking multiple behaviors, how to find an accountability partner pairs well with journaling.

 Frequently Asked Questions